pmmvr/gemini-transcription-service/README.md

 # Gemini Transcription Service

-A service for transcribing audio files using Google's Gemini API.
+A service for transcribing audio files using Google's Gemini API with web UI.

 ## Features

 - Audio to text transcription using Gemini
 - Meeting summary generation
 - Local storage of transcripts and summaries
+- Web interface for uploading audio and viewing transcripts
 - Optional Google Cloud Storage integration (disabled by default)

 ## Setup